sidd-kishan/PicoPiFi/README.md

 # Driverless RNDIS USB WIFI Dongle
 A Driverless RNDIS based wifi adapter based on pi pico w to enable usb wifi wlan on Windows on ARM devices like Windows on Raspberry pi 4 that makes use of the default driver of Windows RNDIS drivers

+## Connect to Wifi
+### First change the 'ssid' and 'password' and the default security which is wpa2-aes in the file wifi_code.c
+### or keep it as is and change your ap config to match default config ;-)

 ## Overview
 ```
         ---------------------------       -------------------------------                     ----------